saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Video Analysis Report / Comparison Report:** All details from the initial analysis or comparison (sentiment, themes, summary, structured comparison data).
     *   **Exact Top Comments:** The raw text of the top 10 most popular comments for the single video, or for *each* video in a multi-comparison, allowing for deep dives into audience feedback.
     *   **Community Q&A:** The AI has access to all pre-generated answers for custom questions (single video or comparative), allowing it to reference or elaborate on them during the chat.
-    *   **External Search Results:** Up-to-date information about the video's or comparison's broader topic, fetched *once at the start of each new analysis/comparison chat session* to provide relevant, current context for the chat.
-    *   **Pre-existing Knowledge:** The AI leverages its vast general knowledge for time-independent questions that aren't covered by the video, comparison, or external search.
+    *   **Pre-existing Knowledge:** The AI leverages its vast general knowledge for time-independent questions that aren't covered by the video or comparison. **External search results are no longer used for chat context.**
-*   **Cost-Optimized External Context:** To ensure efficiency, external search for broader context is performed only once per video analysis or comparison chat session from the frontend, reducing repeated Google Search API calls.
+*   **Cost-Optimized External Context:** **External search for broader context has been removed from chat functions to optimize costs and improve reliability.**
 *   **Chat Message Limits:** **The number of AI responses per chat session is now unlimited for all tiers.**

 ### 2.6.
 Interactive & Clear Analysis Reports